azwanazlan/orangehrm-docker/README.md

 - Useful if you have many project sources inside your machine which have latest version of php and mariadb/mysql which the old version of orangehrm cannot be installed    with.

-- As you know orangehrm is good and has many complex features to be explored by QA automation tester to test their skill in using automation tools
+- As you know orangehrm is a good web application and has many complex features to be explored by QA automation tester to test their skill of using automation tools

 ## How to install (easy installation)